Hygiene matters for BJJ, Grappling, and MMA fighters.

 Golden rule: everything that touches the tatami is washed after each use .

-• Towels : Individual use; wash at 60°C if possible.
+- Towels : individual use; wash at 60°C if possible.

-5) Why use specialized soaps for wrestlers?
+5) Why use specialized soaps for fighters?

-• With natural hygienic support agents (tea tree oil, eucalyptus, thyme, activated charcoal).
+- With natural hygienic support agents (tea tree oil, eucalyptus, thyme, activated charcoal).

-• Skin- friendly pH ; no harsh sulfates, no unnecessary colorants.
+- Skin- friendly pH ; no harsh sulfates, no unnecessary colorants.

 This helps to:

-• Reduce microbial load after training.
+- Reduce microbial load after training.

 6) Hygiene = respect

-• Do not train if you have visible infections.
+- Do not train if you have visible infections.

-• Always wear flip-flops outside the tatami.
+- Always wear flip-flops outside of the tatami.

-• Wear clean, fresh clothes.
+- Wear clean, fresh clothes.

-• Talk to your teacher if you notice any skin problems: it's better to stop for a few days than to infect the whole group.
+- Talk to your teacher if you notice any skin problems: it's better to stop for a few days than to infect the whole group.

 A clean fighter is a responsible fighter.